Monk’s Salad (Saltat al Rahib)

 The odd piece of skin is fine, in fact, it adds to the smoky flavour and is a good thing.

 When I char eggplants for whatever recipe, I always make extra and freeze.
 That way, I always have some at hand and they are also great for curries, stews and sambals.
-All these recipes are on my other 2 blogs.

 2. Make the Salad Dressing